UnCaged-Studios/solana-program-library/docs/ka-ching.md

 The program is multi-tenant and each user (referred to as a "Cashier") can create their own accounts and have their users (referred to as "Customers") pay and receive tokens.

-It uses a generic order model, where payment is settled based on a signed order payload consisting of an array of items and metadata such as the customer address and expiry.
+It uses a generic order model, where payment is settled based on a signed order payload.

 ## Key Features